habitat-sh/habitat/components/habitat-chef-io/README.md

 ### Adding reusable text

 There are often cases where we want to maintain blocks of text that are identical from one page to the next.
 In those cases, we add that text, formatted in Markdown, to a shortcode file located in `components/habitat-chef-io/layouts/shortcodes`.

-Each shortcode in the Chef Workstation documentation must be prefixed with `ws_`.
+Each shortcode in the Chef Habitat documentation must be prefixed with `hab_`.
+For example, `hab_shortcode_name.md`.
-For example, `ws_shortcode_name.md`.

 To add that shortcode to a page in `components/habitat-chef-io/content`, add the file name, minus the .md suffix, wrapped in double curly braces and percent symbols to the location in the Markdown page where you want that text included.
-For example, if you want to add the text in `ws_shortcode_file_name.md` to a page, add `{{% ws_shortcode_file_name %}}` to the text of that page and it will appear when Hugo rebuilds the documentation.
+For example, if you want to add the text in `hab_shortcode_file_name.md` to a page, add `{{% hab_shortcode_file_name %}}` to the text of that page and it will appear when Hugo rebuilds the documentation.

-**Shortcodes in lists**
+#### Shortcodes in lists

 Hugo doesn't handle shortcodes that are indented in a list item properly.
 It interprets the text of the shortcode as a code block.
 More complicated shortcodes with code blocks, notes, additional list items, or other formatting look pretty bad.
 We've created a simple shortcode for handling shortcodes in lists or definition lists called `shortcode_indent`.

 To include a shortcode in a list or definition list, just add its file name to the `shortcode` parameter of `shortcode_indent` without the .md suffix.

 For example, if you wanted to add `shortcode_file_name.md` to a list: